-Best practices for resolving conflicts at school
+Best practices for reporting concerns at school

-Your classroom teacher
+- The classroom teacher

 Portland Public Schools believes that the best and most effective method for resolving conflicts is by starting with the classroom teacher first.

-Your Principal and/or School Administrator
+- The Principal and/or School Administrator

 If contacting your teacher doesn’t resolve the issue, it is recommended that families contact their principal or school administrator next.

-Your Principal Supervisor (Area Senior Director)
+- The Principal Supervisor (Area Senior Director)

-Your Regional Superintendent
+- The Regional Superintendent

-Your Chief of Schools
+- The Chief of Schools

-Special education concerns and issues
+Special Education concerns